Confluence Server からクラウドへの移行に関する FAQ

 To understand the full complexity of migrating and plan your approach, start by creating your migration plan.
 Then, when you're ready to make the switch, you use Atlassian's free Confluence Cloud Migration Assistant to migrate from server to cloud.

-No. However, you may need to upgrade before starting your migration if you're on a Confluence Server version earlier than 5.10.0.
+No, however, you may need to upgrade before starting your migration if you're on a Confluence Server version earlier than 5.10.0.

 - Sign up for a free server evaluation license from my.atlassian.com.